Max Dupain

 From multi-award-winning writer Helen Ennis comes the first ever biography of the photographer Max Dupain, the most influential Australian photographer of the 20th century and creator of many iconic images that have passed into our national imagination.

-Max Dupain (1911-1992) was a major cultural figure in Australia who was at the forefront of the visual arts in a career spanning more than fifty years.
-During this time he produced a number of images now regarded as iconic (The Sunbaker, Meat Queue, Form at Bondi, At Newport).
+Max Dupain (1911-1992) was a major cultural figure in Australia, and at the forefront of the visual arts in a career spanning more than fifty years.
+During this time he produced a number of images now regarded as iconically Australian.
 He championed modern photography and a distinctive Australian approach.

-However, to date Dupain has been seen mostly in one-dimensional, limited and limiting terms - as exceptional, as super masculine, as an Australian hero.
+To date, Dupain has been seen mostly in one-dimensional, limited and limiting terms - as exceptional, as super masculine, as an Australian hero.
 But this landmark biography approaches him as a complex and contradictory figure who, despite the apparent certitude of his photographic style, was filled with self-doubt and anxiety.
 Dupain was a Romantic and a rationalist and struggled with the intensity of his emotions and reactions.
-He wanted simplicity in his art and life but found it difficult to attain.
+He wanted simplicity in his art and life, but found it difficult to attain.
 He never wanted to be ordinary.

 ISBN: